Sony Reader Reviews

 Sony Reader Daily Edition

-The PRS-900 Daily Edition was released back in December of 2009 and was replaced by the new PRS-950 a year later.
+The PRS-900 Daily Edition was released back in December of 2009 and was replaced by the much-improved Sony PRS-950 a year later.

-The PRS-900 was available for purchase in the United States only, and was Sony's first wireless ebook reader.
+The PRS-900 was available for purchase in the United States only, and was Sony's first ebook reader with any kind of wireless capabilities..

 The PRS-900 has free 3G wireless connectivity to Sony's Reader Store, a touchscreen, a 7.1-inch display, and can have digital newspapers automatically delivered to the Reader via wireless each morning, hence the name "Daily Edition".